Schruns: Notable people

 In the early 1920s Schruns was the favorite ski resort of Ernest Hemingway.
-He wintered there with his first wife, Hadley, and oldest son, who was then just an infant.
+He wintered there with his first wife, Hadley, and oldest son, who was then just an infant; a chapter in his book A Moveable Feast includes several pages describing lodging and skiing there in the 1920s.
 It was there that he revised the manuscript of The Sun Also Rises.
 In Hemingway's classic story "The Snows of Kilimanjaro" the third scene in the first flashback sequence recounts memories of Schruns.
 These images of snow and glacier skiing stand in stark contrast to the description of the Serengeti Plain in the main story and anticipate the coming journey to the snows of Kilimanjaro.